Lee Chan-hyuk: 2014–2022: AKMU and military enlistment

 On September 26, 2019, Lee published his first novel Fish Meets Water, a day after AKMU's album Sailing was released.
 The novel portrays his perspective on life values and art, and it correlates with the album.
 The novel became the number one best selling novel in South Korean bookstores.
 Three years later, Lee published the picture book Alien in collaboration with illustrator Lee Yoon-woo, based on the lyrics he wrote for Su-hyun's first single, "Alien".

-2022–present: Error and Umbrella
+2022–2023: Error and Umbrella

-Lee released his debut studio album, Error, on October 17, 2022, and his first video album Umbrella on June 28, 2023, under the pseudonym Leechanhyukvideo.
+Lee released his debut studio album, Error, on October 17, 2022, which went on to receive the Best Pop Album award at the 20th Korean Music Awards.

+On June 28, 2023, Lee released his first video album Umbrella under the pseudonym Leechanhyukvideo.

+2025: Eros and Departure from YG Entertainment

+On July 14, 2025, Lee released his second studio album Eros, marking his first full-length solo release since Error in 2022.
+The album features the title track "Vivid LaLa Love", among other songs exploring themes of love, loss, and existential reflection.

+In November 2025, AKMU decided to part ways with YG Entertainment after 12 years, reportedly in talks to establish an independent label.